PawanCodeCrafts/NamasteNews/README.md

 <!-- About Section -->
 <h2 id="about">📖 About</h2>
 <p>
   <strong>Namaste News</strong> is a lightweight and responsive news application built with <strong>React.js</strong>.
 It fetches real-time news from <strong>NewsAPI</strong> and displays the latest updates in different categories.
-The app has a clean UI, supports dark mode, and allows users to browse and search news articles effortlessly.
+The app has a clean UI and allows users to browse and search news articles effortlessly.
 </p>